Iron S Oxygen G Iron Ii Oxide S

 Mechanism of the Reaction

 While the overall reaction appears straightforward, the actual mechanism is more complex and involves several steps.
 The process generally begins with the adsorption of oxygen molecules onto the surface of the iron.
-This is followed by the dissociation of oxygen molecules into individual oxygen atoms.
+But this is followed by the dissociation of oxygen molecules into individual oxygen atoms.
 These oxygen atoms then react with the iron atoms at the surface, forming iron(II) oxide.
 This process often involves the migration of iron atoms and oxygen atoms within the solid to form the crystal structure of FeO.
 The reaction rate depends on various factors, including the availability of oxygen, the surface area of the iron, and the temperature.

 Factors Affecting the Reaction Rate